-This is the latest analysis confirming that the GOP’s health care repeal-and-sabotage agenda would have devastating repercussions for millions of Americans.
+This is the latest analysis confirming that health care repeal would have devastating repercussions for millions of Americans.

-Avalere’s analysis shows that a substantial portion of the population has some form of a pre-existing condition, like obesity or diabetes, and could face higher premiums and out-of-pocket costs if Republicans continue watering down these protections.
+Avalere’s analysis shows that a substantial portion of the population has some form of a pre-existing condition, like obesity or diabetes, and could face higher premiums and out-of-pocket costs if opponents of the ACA continue watering down these protections.

 Chris Sloan, Director at Avalere, said, “Protections for pre-existing conditions are the only reason some Americans are able to afford health insurance.
 Many of the most common health conditions in the country could lead to individuals being denied access to health insurance if pre-existing condition protections are eliminated.”